Birrellc/Navigating-Newcastle/README.md

 - As a user i would like to be able to contact the owner of the website with any issues or suggestions.
 - As a user i would like to be able to register and login seemlessly.
 - As a user i would like to be able to create, edit/update and delete my own "Geordie Slang" terms and phrases.
+- As a user i would like to be able to search the dictionary for specific words incase the dictionary grows to a large size so i can find a word faster.

 #### Owner: